 If you are serious about privacy, then you should dump Windows immediately and use Linux instead.
 It is an all-singing and all-dancing Windows replacement, and no matter which version you choose, Linux is built- to respect your privacy.

 And because it is open-source, it is possible to verify this in ways simply not possible with proprietary closed-source OSs.

 There is no getting away from the fact, however, that Linux will never (at least in the foreseeable future) be as easy to use as Windows.
 Learning to use Linux requires a level of dedication, and in our experience, an ability to face frustrations with perseverance.

 But it is a great OS that many love, and if you truly care about privacy then you have no option but to roll up your sleeves and get stuck in.

 macOS is a truly refined operating system that can go head-to-head with Windows in almost every way (and is superior in many).
 Indeed, the macOS software is the reason why large numbers of people splash out ridiculous amounts of money on premium hardware which is in many ways inferior to its often much cheaper Windows counterparts.

 Whether macOS is more secure than Windows is cause for many a heated debate, but what is certain is that it is targeted much less than Windows by hackers and malware merchants.
 How good it is for privacy, though, depends very much on how much you trust Apple.

-Having now had the opportunity to use Chrome OS on a modern laptop with full Android and Linux support, we must say that we are quite impressed.
-We are sure that power users will encounter various frustrations as time goes on, but we do think Chrome OS has evolved into a powerful and elegant OS which provides a genuine alternative to Windows, but it it is made by Google.
+Having now had the opportunity to use Chrome OS with full Android and Linux support on a modern laptop, we must say that we are quite impressed.
+We are sure that power users will encounter various frustrations as time goes on, but we do think Chrome OS has evolved into a powerful and elegant OS that provides a genuine alternative to Windows.
+But it is made by Google.